sgruhier/capistrano-db-tasks/README.markdown

 cap production db:local:sync if you are using capistrano-ext to have multistages

 Copyright (c) 2009 [Sébastien Gruhier - XILINUS], released under the MIT license

+TODO
+====

+May be change project's name as it's not only database tasks now :)
+Add tests